PrismLibrary/Prism/docs/WPF/01-Introduction.md

-﻿#Introduction to the Prism Library for WPF
+#Introduction to the Prism Library for WPF

 Composite applications typically feature multiple screens, rich user interaction and data visualization, and that embody significant presentation and business logic.
 These applications typically interact with multiple back-end systems and services and, using a layered architecture, may be physically deployed across multiple tiers.
 It is expected that the application will evolve significantly over its lifetime in response to new requirements and business opportunities.
 In short, these applications are "built to last" and "built for change."
 Applications that do not demand these characteristics may not benefit from using Prism.